TUHH-ICS/2022-code-CDC-A-Distributed-Linear-Quadratic-Discrete-Time-Game-Approach-to-Formation-Control/README.md

 This repository contains the code for
-_"Decoupling Approach for Solving Linear Quadratic Discrete-Time Games with Application to Consensus Problem"_ submitted for L-CSS letter and CDC 2022
+_"A Distributed Linear Quadratic Discrete-Time Game Approach to Formation Control"_ submitted for L-CSS letter and CDC 2022

 The main code **decoupling_lqdtg.m** contains everything in one file.